stratomercata/stratomercata-website/source/_videos/privacy-on-chain-and-the-rise-of-zcash.md

 Well, yeah, there's probably some core contributors.
 I imagine there's more than a handful into Zcash.
 But when Jim says non-expert, it's like there are, let's say, yes.
 I'll expand the range.
 Five to 100 people who understand Zcash better on the planet.
 Big, big, big range there, but we're talking about pretty small numbers in absolute terms.
 Yes, exactly.

 **Victor Wong:**
 I would say if Jim's not an expert, I don't know what even expert means.
-Anyways, Kieran, do you want to give a quick intro of yourself?
+Anyways, Kieren, do you want to give a quick intro of yourself?

 **Kieren James-Lubin:**
 Certainly.
 I'm our CEO, been on these before.
 By the way, Vic, you're letting Jim off the hook, calling him a special guest.
 He has to do this all the time now with our continued in the public presence.
 Not special in the future.
 Special today.